 How do I know if a hosted remote desktop service will work for my application?

-Most hosted remote desktop providers will allow you to “try before you buy” either with a demo account or providing a test server for your specific application.
+Most hosted remote desktop providers will allow you to “try before you buy” either with a demo account for your online Microsoft Access or providing a test server for your specific application.